 Aside from the syndicated games used in this field, the TV companies themselves would produce or buy in their own titles.
 These significantly predated the more technologically sophisticated solutions, but were none the worse for it.
 The very first such title may not be considered a phone in video game directly, but was certainly close enough to be considered a progenitor, and perhaps came from an unusual location.
 Central’s “The Saturday Show”, featuring Isla St. Clair and Tommy Boyd had during its second series a computer and technology strand known as “Interface”.
-The technology journalist Chris Palmer (later a regular contributor to the likes of Micro Live) hosted this rundown of the latest technology news, including such TV firsts as the live transmission of a computer program via audio, and in the form of Up for Grabs, the first phone in game.
-Instead of communicating directly over the phone, the idea was that viewers would interact via modem to move a robotic arm to grab prizes from a turntable.
+The technology journalist Chris Palmer (later a regular contributor to the likes of Micro Live) hosted this rundown of the latest technology news, including such TV firsts as the live transmission of a computer program via audio, and in the form of Up for Grabs, the first fully interactive networked phone in game.
+Instead of communicating by voice over the phone, the idea was that viewers would interact via modem to move a robotic arm to grab prizes from a turntable.
 No footage currently appears to exist of this (although a kind reader with recordings from the time is apparently trying to track it down), but what I’ve been able to glean from Wikipedia and contemporary reports suggests the game was incredibly difficult due to lag and the foreshortening effect of the TV picture.
 Nevertheless, this level of interactivity soon caught on, with simpler, visual games become part of shows like The Untied Shoelaces Show and the various holiday runs of Children’s BBC’s But First This.
 Mostly these involved vocal instructions that helped to remove some sort of distortion from a photograph of a famous person, with prizes for those who could identify the person in question.